patryk84a/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.BackgroundColor" .color} *BackgroundColor*
 : The color of the `ListView` background.

+{:id="ListView.BounceEdgeEffect" .boolean} *BounceEdgeEffect*
+: Sets the bounce effect function. `true`{:.logic.block} will enable the function, `false`{:.logic.block} will disable.

 {:id="ListView.DividerColor" .color} *DividerColor*
 : The color of the `ListView` divider.

 {:id="ListView.DividerThickness" .number} *DividerThickness*
-: Specifies the divider thickness of ListView
+: Specifies the divider thickness of list view

 {:id="ListView.ElementColor" .color} *ElementColor*
 : The color of the `ListView` element.

 {:id="ListView.ElementCornerRadius" .number} *ElementCornerRadius*
-: Specifies the divider thickness of ListView
+: Specifies the corner radius of the list view element.

 {:id="ListView.ElementMarginsWidth" .number} *ElementMarginsWidth*
-: Specifies the divider thickness of ListView
+: Specifies the width of the margins of a list view element

 {:id="ListView.Elements" .list .bo} *Elements*
 : Specifies the list of choices to display.